 The family-orientated community event created in 1987 has blossomed into one of the largest free multi day festivals in southeast Wisconsin featuring music for all ages, top bands from the area, variety of food, a carnival, a corn-hole tournament, a 5K Corndog race/walk and a parade.
 Traditionally held the fourth weekend in August, it has often been referred to as the “official end of summer”.

-The eight groups are:
+The seven groups are:

 · Muskego Woman’s Club

 · Muskego Icetronauts Snowmobile Club

 · Muskego Lions Club

 · Muskego Area Chamber of Commerce